Automattic/wp-calypso/client/extensions/woocommerce/components/table/README.md

 * `className`: Classes added to top level element.
 * `isHeader`: Establishes row as being used for table head.
 * `href`: Optional link, if set, the row becomes clickable/focusable.
+* `afterHref`: Optional function to be executed after link has been clicked.

 #### Props `<TableItem/>`